learn-co-curriculum/dsc-v3-tableau-dashboards-introduction/README.md

 # Tableau Dashboards - Introduction

 ## Introduction
 The most powerful feature of Tableau is the ability to create interactive dashboards.
-A Tableau dashboard is a collection of views which have been formatted to convey information from data with multiple visualizations.
+A Tableau dashboard is a collection of views that have been formatted to convey information from data with multiple visualizations.
 The creator of a dashboard can add interactive objects to the visualizations to allow the viewer to change the views to understand various features of the data.
 In this lesson, we will introduce Tableau dashboards and look at the various functionality Tableau offers to format dashboards for effective communication of the data for the viewer.

 ## Objectives
 You will be able to: